chipKIT32/chipKIT32-MAX/readme.txt

 For more information, see the website at: http://www.arduino.cc/ or the forums at: http://www.arduino.cc/cgi-bin/yabb2/YaBB.pl

+This project if the MPIDE, Multi Platform IDE that supports AVR, and pic32 MCUs.

 To report a bug or a make a suggestions, go to:
 [hardware] https://github.com/chipKIT32/chipKIT32-MAX/issues
 [software] https://github.com/chipKIT32/chipKIT32-MAX/issues

 INSTALLATION
 Detailed instructions are in reference/Guide_Windows.html and reference/Guide_MacOSX.html.
-For Linux, see the Arduino playground: http://chipkit.org/wiki
+For Linux, see the Chipkit Wiki: http://chipkit.org/wiki

 If you are using a USB Arduino, you will need to install the drivers for the